ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 ~~~~~~~~~~
 {: #rpk-authorization-response-example title="Access Token Response Example for RPK Mode"}

-### DTLS Channel Setup Between C and RS {#rpk-dtls-channel}
+### DTLS Channel Setup Between Client and Resource Server {#rpk-dtls-channel}

 Before the client initiates the DTLS handshake with the resource
-server, C MUST send a `POST` request containing the obtained access token
+server, the client MUST send a `POST` request containing the obtained
-to the authz-info resource hosted by the resource server.
-After the client
+access token to the authz-info resource hosted by the resource
-receives a confirmation that the RS has accepted the access token, it
-SHOULD proceed to establish a new DTLS channel with the resource
 server.
+After the client receives a confirmation that the resource
+server has accepted the access token, it SHOULD proceed to establish a
-The client MUST use its correct public key in the DTLS
+new DTLS channel with the resource server.
+The client MUST use its
-handshake.
-If the authorization server has specified a `cnf` field in
+correct public key in the DTLS handshake.
+If the authorization server
-the access token response, the client MUST use this key.
-Otherwise,
+has specified a `cnf` field in the access token response, the client
-the client MUST use the public key that it specified in the `req_cnf`
+MUST use this key.
+Otherwise, the client MUST use the public key that
-of the access token request.
-The client MUST specify this public key
+it specified in the `req_cnf` of the access token request.
+The client
-in the SubjectPublicKeyInfo structure of the DTLS handshake as
+MUST specify this public key in the SubjectPublicKeyInfo structure of
-described in [RFC7250].
+the DTLS handshake as described in [RFC7250].

 To be consistent with {{RFC7252}} which allows for shortened MAC tags
 in constrained environments,